pcafrica/advanced_programming_2025-2026/exercises/07/07-c++_make_libraries.md

 # Building a library and linking against it

-Suppose we have a simple C++ library with two files
+Suppose we have a simple C++ library with two files:
 - `math.hpp`
 - `math.cpp`